Sexual Exploitation (CSE)

-If you think you, or some you know, has been the victim of sexual violence then it’s really important that you know it isn’t your fault.
-Sexual violence can include sexual assault, rape, or abuse.
+If you think you, or some you know, has been the victim of child sexual exploitation then it’s really important that you know it isn’t your fault.
+Child sexual exploitation can include sexual assault, rape, or abuse.
 Nobody should be forced to do something sexual against their will.
 Tell someone you trust, such as a friend, family member or even teacher or GP.
 We have listed a few helplines below but if you or someone you know is in immediate danger call 999.

 What is sexual exploitation?

 Sexual exploitation is a hidden form of child abuse and is a crime.
 CSE – child sexual exploitation – involves children of either sex being coerced, manipulated or tricked into sexual acts.
 It is very unlikely that young people who are sexually exploited will tell the adults around them what is going on.
 This may be because they don’t think anything is wrong or because they are afraid.

 Alcohol, drugs, trainers or things like jewellery are often used by abuser as gifts to children and young people.
 The abuser may also draw children in by making them believe they are in a relationship.
 A child is unable to see that they are being used for sex because the abuser has tricked them or may hold power over them in some way.
 For example, they may have an explicit photo of the child that they use to threaten them and make them do what they want.
 This grooming and abuse can start online before happening in person.
 It can also take place within groups of friends of a similar age.

 Abusers know how to target vulnerable people and they are skilled in approaching them and gaining trust.
 This makes is difficult for exploited children to understand what is happening to them.
 It may appear that some children put themselves in risky situations, however they are in fact being targeted, controlled, manipulated and used.